Ubax/a11y-kata/4-pitfalls/4.03-links/README.md

 # 4.3.
 Links

-In this exercise, your task is to enhance the accessibility of the links on the webpage http://jakubtkacz.pl/a11y/4-3-links/before.html.
-You can also open the local version of the page [before.html](./before.html) for reference.
+In this exercise, your task is to enhance the accessibility of the links on the page [before.html](./before.html).

+Additionally, you can refer to the [after.html](after.html) file to compare your solutions.

 <details>
 <summary>Problem 1</summary>